 Lunch on the Balcony

 Our friends ate most days next door at the Café Graal offering a large sunny terrace and good value crepes and sandwiches, to be on the slopes after a short break and practice their ski moves.
 In the afternoon we looked after our girls and took them skiing on gentle greens and blues, trying to catch up with an excited speedy 7-year-old while keeping an eye on a very hesitant beginner.
 The slope layout made it possible for us all to enjoy the skiing and the snow on the Gondrans area (wide long easy greens and blues basking in the afternoon sun).

 As a ski holiday wouldn’t be complete without some fun after skiing, we tried a few restaurants in the evenings: highly recommended are Le Jamy (a few metres away from the residence) offering French traditional cuisine with a modern twist.
 The duck magret was just perfect, as was the wild boar and the squid ink risotto.
 Puddings were equally a delight with a perfect fondant chocolate cake, equally succulent profiteroles and a pear/speculoos tiramisu.
 At €35 each it was an affordable gourmet meal enjoyed by all.

 An experience not to be missed is the ‘Monsoleil’ restaurant above Claviere in Italy.
-We drove to Claviere (2km away), parked the car and embarked on an 8 minute skidoo ride to get to the restaurant hidden away in the forest by a ski slope.
-The sharp cold, the speed of the snow scooter wizzing up the slopes took our breath away.
+We drove to Claviere (2km away), parked the car and embarked on an 8-minute skidoo ride to get to the restaurant hidden away in the forest by a ski slope.
+The sharp cold, the speed of the snow scooter whizzing up the slopes took our breath away.
 It was such an exhilarating experience!